 2020 NCSEHE Equity Fellow Janine Delahunty

-‘You going to uni?’: Exploring how regional young people navigate into and through higher education
+‘You going to uni?’: Exploring how regional people navigate into and through higher education

 Dr Janine Delahunty, University of Wollongong

 The focus of my NCSEHE Equity Fellowship will be on the higher than average attrition of regional students from university.
 I am interested in finding out from regional students themselves what their perspectives are on future goals and what they perceive, or have already experienced, as barriers to completing a university degree.
 There really is no better way to understand how to provide relevant support than listening to what regional students are experiencing and then developing support that reflects the particular nuances of their world (Newman, 2019).
 This project will involve students from regional areas who are already at university as well as senior school students contemplating their futures beyond school.
 Perspectives from staff who support regional students in various roles will also be sought.
 By focusing on regional students Australia-wide, this Fellowship will build on initial findings from a 2018 NCSEHE-funded study, which indicated that coming to university for those from regional areas is rarely a simple decision, but has highly personal and complex repercussions.